subsetpark/pantagruel/priv/reference.md

 separated by a single space is parsed as an application of the first to the second.
-So `f x` is parsed as applying `f` to `x`; similarly, `[1, 2, 3] 0` is parsed as applying `[1, 2, 3]` to `0`; which, if a list is understood as a function from the natural numbers including 0 to its contents, is a fairly straightforward way to do list indexing.
+So `f x` is parsed as applying `f` to `x`; similarly, `[1, 2, 3] 0` is parsed as applying `[1, 2, 3]` to `0`; which, if a sequence is understood as a function from the natural numbers including 0 to its contents, is a fairly straightforward way to do sequence indexing.

 The second case of application is in the case of operators, where `x + y` is parsed as applying `+` to `x` and `y`.